Maine Key Demographic Statistics (2024 Estimates)

 According to the U.S. Census Bureau's 2024 American Community Survey (ACS) Estimates, the educational attainment data covers the population 25 years and older in Maine, totaling 1,049,857 individuals.

-A significant portion of the population, 94.77%, has attained a high school diploma or higher.
+94.77% of Maine population has a high school diploma or higher.
 Furthermore, the percentage of individuals who hold a Bachelor's Degree or a higher professional/graduate degree is 37.11%.

 The detailed breakdown by educational level is presented below: